-Leaders hip School-specific questions 1.1 Describe the improvement actions the school was previously directed to take by the State Board.
-Explain implementation strengths and challenges.
-Overall level of progress (fidelity) in implementing the directed action/s Implementation timelines for directed action/s What has been implemented already?
-What are the next steps?
-What has not been implemented?
-Why?
-Have there been changes to improve implementation?
-Organizational/programmatic changes to improve student achievement Improvements to student culture and/or achievement 1.1 Describe the different roles and responsibilities of individuals involved in implementing the school's improvement efforts and directed actions, as well as their effectiveness.
-School staff roles and responsibilities District roles and responsibilities Provide examples.
-1.2 How have the goals and improvement strategies been communicated to stakeholders?
-Teachers informed of improvement efforts (i.e., goals, strategies, directed actions) Alignment of resources 1.3 How have data been used to identify areas for improvement?
-How does the school monitor the implementation of strategies/directed actions to determine effectiveness?
-Discuss and analyze data to identify priorities/goals Use data to understand the results Measure/monitor/benchmark progress toward goals Use information in decision making 1.4 How does the school establish high expectations for student academics and behavior?
+Leadersh nip School-specific questions 1.1 Please describe the school's improvement efforts. ☐ Specific goals ☐ Strategies to meet the goals and drive improvement Organizational/programmatic changes to improve student achievement ☐ Individual's roles and responsibilities (i.e., distribution of leadership responsibilities) 1.2 How have the goals and improvement strategies been communicated to stakeholders? ☐ Teachers informed of improvement efforts (i.e., goals, strategies) ☐ Alignment of resources 1.3 How has data been used to identify areas for improvement?
+How does the school monitor the implementation of strategies to determine effectiveness?
+Discuss and analyze data to identify priorities/goals Use data to understand the results ☐ Measure/monitor/benchmark progress toward goals ☐ Use information in decision making 1.4 How does the school establish high expectations for student academics and behavior?
 Provide examples of high expectations for academics at the school.
 Provide examples of high expectations for behavior.
-Are they consistently enforced?
-How are these expectations communicated to students and staff?
+Are they consistently enforced? ☐ How are these expectations communicated to students and staff?
 1.4 Does the school provide a safe environment for students?
-Physically and emotionally Provide examples.
+Physically and emotionally ☐ Provide examples Infrastru cture School-specific questions 2.1 Describe the district's role in supporting the school's improvement efforts. ☐ Support for school leadership, including building school leadership capacity Oversight of the academic program, including supporting and monitoring implementation of curricula, instruction, and assessments ☐ Systems for data storage, reporting, and analysis 2.2 Describe strategic staffing decisions to support the school program. ☐ Recruitment and hiring ☐ Mentoring and induction programs ☐ Evaluation of staff